jb-codemaker/ECE_Team9_Capstone/README.md

 ## Geting started
 1. Set up the camera

 A camera needs to be pointed directly at the students' faces.
 And also need to record the PPT of class (or projector).
 2. Audio from class

 The audio should record the whole class, includ professor's voice and students' voice.
-3. Input all the data into our project.
+3. Input all the data into our project

 Not only the video from students and professor, but also the audio of class.

 ## Example